lenodewere/Len-MD/README.md

 The LENNIE W is released under the [Apache License](                        http://www.apache.org/licenses/).

-Enjoy the diverse features of the Lennoe -W  to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the Lennie-W  to enhance your conversations and make your WhatsApp experience more interesting!

 ## Developer: